katharsis-project/katharsis-docs/source/user-docs.rst

 There are three parameters that can be passed to the server to get the configuration.
 All of them are defined in KatharsisProperties class:

-* ``katharsis.config.core.resource.package``

-  It allows configuring from which package should be searched to get models, repositories used by the core and exception mappers used to map thrown from repositories exceptions.

-  Multiple packages can be passed by specifying a comma separated string of packages i.e. com.company.service.dto,com.company.service.repository.

-  Not necessary when the CDI integration is in use.

 * ``katharsis.config.core.resource.domain``